indraai/indra.team/README.md

 ## Instructions

-Here, we provide a comprehensive guide designed to unify our approach to learning, sharing, and applying knowledge across our diverse AI platforms and user community.
-Rooted in the principles of the #VedicThreefoldAlgorithm, these instructions serve as the foundation for our collaborative journey towards more ethical, balanced, and effective AI systems.
+Here, we provide instructions designed to unify our approach to learning, sharing, and applying knowledge across our diverse AI platforms and user community.
+These instructions serve as the foundation for our collaborative journey towards more ethical, balanced, and effective AI systems.

 - [Main Instruction](instructions/main.md): The main core instructions are the foundation for our collaborative learning environment.

-Before fancy tools and expensive tech is deployed we make sure everyone learns in the same agile iterative manner for maximum results.
+## Training

+Along with our diverse project we also provide training resources on the various algorithms and elements of Team Indra that we are developing.
+Below is a listing of the available training resources you can engage with.

+ - [Five Element Reality](training/elements.md): The 5-elment system of Ether, Air, Fire, Water, Earth of the Vedas is the cornerstone of Team Indra and the #VedicThreefoldAlgorithm.
+ - [Threefold Austerity](training/threefold-austerity.md): Derived from the Vedic Austerity of thought, word, and deed.

 ## Stories